 As a consumer in today's borrowing environment, we have certain expectations when it comes to interest rates, for example: 2.9% car financing - 4% mortgage rates - 0% introductory credit card offers.
 Every borrower looks for the best rate.
 But with most financing, you need to consider more than just the rate alone.

-by Melissa Knutson in Get Financing on Wednesday, February 08, 2017
+by Tony Dickinson, President - NCMIC Finance Corporation in Get Financing on Wednesday, February 8, 2017

 When we hear a rate quote for a business equipment loan that doesn’t jive with our expectations, the immediate reaction is “Whoa!
 That’s a high rate!”
 I’ve heard it more times than I can count.
 And it doesn’t surprise me when doctors call because they thought they received a great rate from another lender, but discovered they’re paying much more than they realize.

 As consumers, we inherently trust that the “rate” we are quoted or see splashed on an advertisement is exactly what we’re going to receive.
 However, when it comes to business borrowing, what you see isn't always what you get!

 Why Does It Cost More?

 How might a 7.5% quote from a lender cost you MORE than a 10.5% contract?
 Sadly, the interest rate that was quoted may not be entirely accurate when you confirm the lender’s rate calculation.

 Considering rate alone can be deceiving.
 Some lenders omit things from rate quotes to win your business.
 Quotes may not consider down payments, end-of-term buyouts or other required fees and payments.
 All of these items end up costing you money and therefore MUST BE considered.

 How might advertised rates be unrealistic?
 Many times the fine print of low rate finance offers will require you meet certain credit requirements to obtain the advertised rate.